How to Set Profitable Consulting Rates in 2026: Benchmarks by Industry

 5. Software Consulting Rates

-• Enterprise-class: $385-$850 per hour
+• Enterprise-class firms: $385–$850 per hour

 • Big business class: $220–$330 per hour

-• Mid-market class: $110-$220 per hour
+• Mid-market firms: $110–$220 per hour

-• Small class: $82-$137 per hour
+• Small firms: $82–$137 per hour

 • Experienced freelance developers: $100–$300 per hour

-• New freelance developers: $50-$75 an hour
+• Junior freelance developers: $50–$75 per hour

 6. Management Consulting Rates

-7. Diversity Consulting Rates
+7. Diversity, Equity and Inclusion Consulting Rates

-8. Project Manager Consulting Rates
+8. Project Management Consulting Rates

 9. Nonprofit Consulting Rates

-10. Machine-Learning Consulting Rates
+10. AI and Machine Learning Consulting Rates

-11. Cyber Security Consulting Rates
+11. Cybersecurity Consulting Rates

 12. Accounting Consulting Rates